-The student asked questions in such a way that the question was not a leading question (e.g. "Is she drinking more water?").
+The student asked questions in such a way that the question was not a leading question (e.g. "Have her drinking habits changed?" vs. "Is she drinking more water?").

 When/if a client was unable to understand a question, the student was able to formulate a different way of asking the same question and obtaining the needed information.